(stories from) The Land of Cain 1995

 (stories from) The Land of Cain was made while I pursued an MFA at Concordia University in Montreal.

 The film grew out of an experience I had when visiting Montreal in 1990 for the Montreal World Film Festival.
-The Oka Crisis (aka the Kanesatake Resistance) was happening at the time – and I found myself wandering around the ruins of the Expo 67 site.
+The Meech Lake Accord had crumbled a few months earlier, the Oka Crisis (aka the Kanesatake Resistance) was escalating, and I found myself wandering around the ruins of the Expo 67 site.
 Its crumbling condition seemed like a useful metaphor for the state of Canada at that moment.

-As I was making the film, Quebec was moving towards the 1995 referendum on independence.
+As I was working on the film, the Charlottetown Accord was defeated in a referendum, and Quebec was moving towards a referendum on independence.

-The film was shot on 16mm Kodak colour negative, mostly with an Arri S camera.
-It also used home movies my parents shot on Super 8mm film when I was a child (including footage of my father’s visit to Expo 67), which I re-photographed with an optical printer.
-The film was edited on a 16mm Steenbeck, and the sound was mixed at Concordia University.
+(stories from) The Land of Cain was shot on 16mm Kodak colour negative, mostly with an Arri S camera.
+It also used home movies my parents shot on Super 8mm film when I was a child, including footage of my father and older siblings’ visit to Expo 67, which I re-photographed with an optical printer.

 The Etobicoke band Rheostatics very kindly let me use a couple tracks off their album Melville.